wuzhengy/TAU/README.md

     - `blockdb` ---> `tauDHT put` ---> `DHT`
     - `blockdb` <--- `tauDHT get` <--- `DHT`
     - `statedb` <--> `blockdb`
   - myth: p2p IP level communication is not possible to implement, given firewalls and personal device security restrictions.
 DHT is the overlay p2p communication.
-When peer is not off-line, the content is still available in DHT cache for exchange.
+When peer is off-line, the content is still available in DHT cache for exchange.
+DHT dynamic routing table is a way to `hole punch` the firewall by dynamically remember the port numbers on firewall.
 ## Key Concepts
 - Version 1 default parameters:
   - 5 minutes average to generate a block.
 It can be upgraded when network enhance.
   - One block has one transaction.
 One block can include more transaction by encoding the hash of other transactions, which may be implmented in future version.
 - blockchain and hash-chain: blockchain reflects to community consensus, hash-chain stores personal instant chat messages.
 The format looks like, community ID: Shanghai#hash(pK+timestamp); hash chain salt: Shanghai#hash(pk+timestamp)`#msg`.
-All the data in TAU is an entry to a chain either blockchain or hash chain.
+All the data in TAU is an entry to either blockchain or hash chain.
-- p2c, peer to consensus for reducing the DHT sybil attack by relying on membership information on chain.
+- p2c, peer to consensus for reducing the DHT sybil attack by relying on the limited scope of membership participation on chain.
 - channels: BLK - blockchain; TX - transaction candidates; MSG - instant chat
 - Community ChainID := `community name`#`hash(GenesisMinerPubkey + timestamp)`
-  - Community will choose its own name.
+  - Community will choose its own `community name`.
   - Coin volumn is 10 million
   - Default block time is 300 seconds
   - example: TAUcoin ID is TAUcoin#hash
-  - ChainID#channel is defined as libtorrent salt
+  - ChainID#channel is defined as a `libtorrent salt`
 - Public key is used as the crypto address: balance identifier under different chains; holds the power and perform mining.
 "Seed" generates privatekey and public key.
-In new TAU, we use "seed" to import and export the account identifier.
+In new TAU, we use "seed" to import and export the account.
 - POT defines power as square root of the nounce.
-- genesis block power: give one year power to genesis public key to make admin airdrop possible.
+- Genesis block power: give one year power to genesis public key to make admin airdrop possible.
 - Provide opitional miner manual approval on transactions, expecially the negative value and problem content.
+This will be a future function.
 - One secrete key per device, not recommend to copy secrete key between devices.
 - member with power/balance(0/0) in a chain = read only.
 - URL TAUchain:?bs=pk1&bs=pk2&dn=chainID // maybe 10 bootstrap publickeys provided